Platelet Rich Plasma (PRP) with Exosomes

 PRP is a therapy produced from the patient’s own blood that is made up of plasma and a high concentration of platelets.
 It works by concentrating platelets from your own blood to stimulate tissue repair, reduce inflammation, and speed up the recovery process.Under the guidance of fluoroscopy imaging, PRP is injected directly into the affected area, delivering a high concentration of platelets, growth factors, and cytokines to promote healing at the injury site.

-How Does Platelet Rich Plasma Treatment Work?
+How Does PRP Joint Treatment Work?

 The Procedure